bartekpacia/language-enforcer-bot/README.md

 ## Usage

-The bot, once added to the group chat, should be granted with admin priviliges.
+The bot once added to the group chat, should be granted with admin privileges.
 Admins can also add particular words as "exceptions".
 The bot will be relaxed about them in the future.

 **To add or remove an exception**